 Refdesk.com – has some annoying pop-up ads but also has a very handy search feature and lots of great links for general facts and news

-STS Continuing Education on the Web – database training guides and professional education tools
+STS Guide to Professional Development Resources for Science and Technology Librarians – database training guides and professional education tools

 Created on: June 2004